Cloud Gate: Reception

 In addition to restricting photography of public art, closing a public park for a private event has also been controversial.
 In 2005 and 2006, almost all of Millennium Park was closed for a day for corporate events.
 On both occasions, as one of the park's primary attractions, Cloud Gate was the focus of controversy.
-On September 8, 2005, Toyota Motor Sales USA paid $800,000 to rent most venues in the park including Cloud Gate on AT&T Plaza from 6 a.m. to 11 p.m.
+On September 8, 2005, Toyota Motor Sales USA paid $800,000 to rent most venues in the park including Cloud Gate and the surrounding AT&T Plaza from 6 a.m. to 11 p.m.
 On August 7, 2006, Allstate paid $700,000 to rent the park.
 For this price, Allstate acquired the visitation rights to a different set of features and only had exclusive access to Cloud Gate after 4 p.m.
 These corporate closures denied tourists access to Kapoor's public sculpture, and commuters who walk through the park were forced to take alternative routes.
 City officials stated that the money would help finance free public programs in Millennium Park.

 In 2015, a sculpture similar to Cloud Gate was reported in Karamay, China at the site of an oil discovery, which according to Eduardo Peñalver, the Dean of Cornell Law School, "very probably" is a copyright infringement against Cloud Gate.
 Though designed to resemble an oil bubble, Kapoor hoped that legal action would be taken against what he termed a Chinese knockoff.
 Mayor Rahm Emanuel was less concerned and said that it was a flattering imitation.

+A movement to "Windex the Bean" was started in 2017, with the premise that the sculpture is dirty and needs to be cleaned.
+Posted as an event on Facebook, over 2000 people marked themselves as "going".
+The post also spawned a variety of similar joke movements.